Charolas/PROJECT-SKYRIM/README.md

   * You no longer need to log into LoversLab in Wabbajack *before* the installation, you will be prompted *during*, instead.

 ## 2.4 Steam Library Location
-Your Steam library <ins>must not be located</ins> in `Program Files`, this is a special folder protected by Windows UAC, which will cause issues down the line.
+Your Steam library <ins>must not be located</ins> in `Program Files`, it is a special folder protected by Windows UAC, which will cause issues down the line.
 Follow **[this](https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide)** to move your library somewhere else.

 > No support will be provided for Skyrim installations located in `Program Files`.

 ## 2.5 Vanilla Skyrim Setup
-Start with a fresh installation of **[Skyrim Special Edition or Anniversary Edition](https://www.nexusmods.com/skyrimspecialedition)**.
-You should also clean out the "*Skyrim Special Edition*" folder in `Documents/My Games/` by deleting its contents.
+You will require an up-to-date and ideally freshly validated install of **[Skyrim Special Edition or Anniversary Edition](https://www.nexusmods.com/skyrimspecialedition)**.

-Launch Skyrim via Steam once: Start the game and exit once in the main menu.
+If starting from a fresh install: Launch the game, then exit once reaching the main menu.
 This will ensure any settings files required by Wabbajack are created in the Skyrim directories.

-Set the Game language to English - this is <ins>mandatory</ins> for installation.
+Set the Game languting to English - this is <ins>mandatory</ins> for installation.
 Open the Steam Skyrim "*Properties*" window, navigate to the "*Language*" tab and select "*English*" from the dropdown menu.

 Once the modlist installation is complete, any changes to your Steam Skyrim installation will not affect **PROJECT Skyrim** — it is a self-contained instance.
 This also means you can have multiple WJ modlists installed simultaneously, though they __**cannot be merged**__.